edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 #### Rate Enforcement Example {/*rate-enforcement-example*/}

-The **Rate Enforcer** tab will log a single event whenever your rate limit threshold is exceeded.
+The **Rate Enforcer** tab logs a single event whenever your rate limit threshold is exceeded.
 This occurs regardless of the number of requests that end up being rate limited as a result of this enforcement.

 In this example, you have configured a rate limit of 300 requests per minute with an enforcement duration of 1 minute.
 Assuming the traffic pattern described below, the **Rate Enforcer** tab will indicate that 4 events took place.